joeellis/joeellis.github.io/_posts/2017-09-12-using-circle-2-0-with-elixir.md

 {% endraw %}
 {% endhighlight %}

-That looks like a lot, so let's look at this piece by piece and see what's going on.
+That is a bunch of config, so let's break it down piece by piece and see what's going on:

 {% highlight yaml %}
 {% raw %}